-I have received a copy of the YCP school calendar I have read and understand the Academic I have read and understand the Attendance I have read and understand the Promotion • I have read and understand the Discipline and Expulsion Policy.
-I have read and understand the Dress Cod de Policy.
-I have read and understand the Transporta ation Policy.
-I have read and understand the Front Office ce Procedures.
+Please initial next to each statement: I have received a copy of the YCP school calendar.
+I have read and understand the Academic Honor Code.
+I have read and understand the Attendance and Tardy Policy.
+I have read and understand the Promotion Standards.
+I have read and understand the Discipline and Expulsion Policy.
+I have read and understand the Dress Code Policy.
+I have read and understand the Transportation Policy.
+I have read and understand the Front Office Procedures.
 Student Name: Grade:

-I am the parent or guardian of the above named student.
-I have received and read the he handbook.
-I understand that by signing this document, I agree to support and promote t he goals of the handbook and make every effort to work with the school in resolving academic and disciplinary matters. all
+I am the parent or guardian of the above-named student.
+I have received and read the handbook.
+I understand that by signing this document, I agree to support and promote the goals of the handbook and make every effort to work with the school in resolving all academic and disciplinary matters.